Wedderburn artistic community: Artistic approach

-The Wedderburn artists often seek inspiration from the Australian bush landscape, and the artistic tradition associated with it, including from Indigenous Australian art - for instance, Roy Jackson said "If someone asks me what has influenced me most in my work I simply point to the landscape of this place" and Elizabeth Cummings "I’d been away from Australia – in Europe – and what I missed most was the bush… It’s a physical thing of Australia that's so… so different from Europe."
+The Wedderburn artists often seek inspiration from the Australian bush landscape, and the artistic tradition associated with it, including from Indigenous Australian art.
+For instance, Roy Jackson said: "If someone asks me what has influenced me most in my work, I simply point to the landscape of this place".
+Elisabeth Cummings: "I’d been away from Australia – in Europe – and what I missed most was the bush… It’s a physical thing of Australia that's so… so different from Europe."

 Wildfires

-The area is heavily wooded, and subject to bush fires, one of which destroyed Elizabeth Cummings' studio in 1994, also destroying significant amounts of work.
+The area is heavily wooded, and subject to bush fires, one of which destroyed Elisabeth Cummings' studio in 1994, also destroying significant amounts of work.
 During another fire in 2013, John Peart was overcome by smoke while trying to protect his studio, leading to his death.